WoLFi22/DIAL-CON/README.md

 ## Usage Instructions

-In this section, you'll find detailed instructions on how to effectively utilize the main file of this repository.
-Follow these steps to get started with the provided functionality.

-In the following grphic, you can see an image of the entire pipeline.
-It is divided into its individual steps.
-The gray dashed blocks each represent a notebook.
-Under these blocks, you will find the name of the notebook and the most important parameters, which can be adjusted in the `_00_Pipeline.ipynb` file.

-...

-All other parameters that can be adjusted are also listed in the `_00_Pipeline.ipynb` file.
+All parameters that can be adjusted are listed and described in the `_00_Pipeline.ipynb` file.
 Once all parameters are correctly filled in, the `_00_Pipeline.ipynb` notebook can be executed.

 Additionally, the most important functions in the individual notebooks are described with their parameters in the notebooks itself, even if these do not need to be changed for execution.